-One of the reasons why many people like this method is because there is nothing to track.
+One of the reasons why many people like this method is because there is nothing to track outside of displays and perhaps clicks.
 All you need is space on your site for the advertisement and to collect a monthly fee.

 This is a common practice for those who support other local companies in their area.
 Perhaps you can convince those businesses to advertise on your site as well.

 6. Email Lists